abhigyanh/dodos/README.md

 ## Installation

-Clone or download the repository, go into said directory and:
+Clone or download the repository, go into directory and:

 ```bash
 pip install -r requirements.txt